Take your furry travel buddy on a scenic train ride along the majestic Lehigh River in the heart of Pennsylvania’s Pocono Mountains!

 Pet Rules on the Lehigh Gorge Scenic Railway

-Deciding between the standard coach, built in 1932 by Bethlehem Steel, with its padded seats and operating windows – or the open-air car with bench seating and a nice breeze, was a not difficult.
-Being the dogs that they are, Ty and Buster chose the open-air car … for its enhanced sniffing opportunities.
+… or the open-air car with bench seating and a nice breeze.
+For us it was not a difficult decision.
+Being the dog that he is, Myles chose the open-air car for its enhanced sniffing opportunities.

 At the half-way point, the engine disconnects from the front of the train, travels down the track beside the cars, attaches to the other end, and pulls you back to the station.
 So, if you missed any photos on the way out – you’ll have another chance on the way back!

-Once you’ve arrived Jim Thorpe, there’s a shady park just across the street from the train station, places to get snacks and ice cream, and some antique shops and other stores to explore.
-Of course, if you haven’t gotten your fill of the gorge, hit the Lehigh Gorge Trail – it runs 26 miles to White Haven, and leashed pets are welcome!
+Of course, if you haven’t gotten your fill of the gorge, you can hit the Lehigh Gorge Trail.
+It runs from the train station 26 miles north to White Haven, and leashed pets are welcome!